Skip to content

 HTML YouTube Videos

 Sometimes you may want to convert your videos to other formats to make them play in all browsers.
 However, it can be difficult and time-consuming to convert videos to other formats.
-An easier way is to let YouTube play the videos on your web page.
+An easier way is to embed YouTube's player directly on your web page using an <iframe> element.

 When saving or playing a video, YouTube will display an id which you can use to refer to a video in the HTML code.